BruceEckel/ThinkingInPython/Markdown/09_Comprehensions.md

 Might be a good idea to mention that the comprehensions are eagerly evaluated and that generators get around this problem

-note:: Contributions by Michael Charlton, 3/23/09
+Note: Contributions by Michael Charlton, 3/23/09

 EOF